Cedev/manufacturable-ventilator/README.md

 [Video of ventilator operating](https://www.youtube.com/watch?v=YwH6RFpGBYY)

-Card stock was added in between the resistor gasket and the comparator amplifier to block the amplifier vents from affecting the resistor vent pressure, and below the power amplifier.

 The ventilator was connected to a pressure regulated supply, nominally 3 psi, and attached to a test lung.
 The test lung had a nominal compliance of 20 mL/cm H20.

 All of the set screws were inserted all the way, increasing all resistances to their maximum.
 The four set screws on the two comparator inputs were cracked open, about a quarter of a turn.
 The resistor between expiration and control was opened until inpsiration started.
 The resistor between patient control and vent was opened until insipiration ended at a high pressure.
 The resistor between expiration and control was adjusted to set the pressure where inspiration starts.
 Also lots of tinkering and fiddling around was done.